braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/launching_canvas_flow.md

 ## Delivery times

 By setting a Canvas delivery time in real time, this can lead to increasing engagement and conversion rates.
 Take note of which delivery time you've set for your Canvas.
-To increase engagement and conversion rates, it's best to have Canvases trigger in real time as opposed to a scheduled, recurring basis.
+To help increase engagement and conversion rates, it's best to have Canvases trigger in real time as opposed to a scheduled, recurring basis.

-If you selected a scheduled delivery for your Canvas, Braze recommends scheduling your Canvas at least 24 hours before you want it to launch.
+If you selected a scheduled delivery for your Canvas, Braze recommends scheduling your Canvas at least 24 hours before you want it to launch to allow for any adjustments to your Canvas.

-{% alert tip %}
-Check out [Entry schedule types]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/#step-2b-set-your-canvas-entry-schedule) for guidance and details for when to use scheduled, action-based, or API-triggered delivery for your Canvas!
-{% endalert %}

-## Segment users
+## User segments

 Before oversaturating your Canvas Flow user journey with components, consider how you might keep a user journey simple.
 Use the simplified view in the Canvas editor to get a better idea of how your user journey branches.